LiangfangLi/ISVGeneExpression/README.md

 Citing our paper will be greatly appreciated if you use these codes.

-Citation: Li, L., Wei, Y., Zhang, J., Ma, J., Yi, Y., Gu, Y., ... & Dai, Z. (2021).
-Gene Expression Associated with Individual Variability in Intrinsic Functional Connectivity. bioRxiv.
+Please cite this article as: L. Li, Y. Wei, J. Zhang et al., Gene expression associated with individual variability in intrinsic functional connectivity, NeuroImage, https://doi.org/10.1016/j.neuroimage.2021.118743

 See Wiki (https://github.com/LiangfangLi/ISVGeneExpression/wiki) for the detailed explanation of the codes.